Article Translations: (Spanish)

 The most common kind of nosebleed is an anterior nosebleed, which comes from the front of the nose.
 Capillaries, or very small blood vessels, inside the nose may break and bleed, causing this type of nosebleed.

 A posterior nosebleed comes from the deepest part of the nose.
 Blood flows down the back of the throat even if the person is sitting or standing.
-Kids rarely have posterior nosebleeds, which happen more often in older adults, those with high blood pressure, and people who have had nose or face injuries.
+Kids rarely have posterior nosebleeds.
+They're more common in older adults, those with high blood pressure, and people who have had nose or face injuries.

-The chief cause of anterior nosebleeds is dry air.
-A dry climate or heated indoor air irritates and dries out nasal membranes, causing crusts that may itch and then bleed when scratched or picked.
+Most anterior nosebleeds are due to dry air.
+A dry climate or heated indoor air irritates and dries out nasal membranes.
+This causes crusts that may itch, then bleed when scratched or picked.
 Common colds also can irritate the lining of the nose, with bleeding following repeated nose-blowing.
 Having a cold during dry winter weather is the perfect formula for nosebleeds.

 Allergies also can cause problems, as doctors may prescribe medicine (such as antihistamines or decongestants) to control an itchy, runny, or stuffy nose.
 The medicine can dry out nasal membranes, leading to nosebleeds.

 An injury or blow to the nose can cause bleeding, but most aren't a serious problem.
 But if your child has a facial injury that causes a bloody nose and you can't stop the bleeding after 10 minutes or have other concerns about the injury, get medical care right away.